 6.15.1 Applicability to language

-Given the limited size of any computer data type, continuously adding one to the data type eventually will cause the value to go from the maximum possible value to a small value.
+Given the fixed size of integer data types, continuously adding one to an unsigned integer eventually will cause the value to go from the maximum possible value to zero.
 C permits this to happen without any detection or notification mechanism.

-C is often used for bit manipulation.
-Part of this is due to the capabilities in C to mask bits and shift them.
-Another part is due to the relative closeness C has to assembly instructions.
-Manipulating bits on a signed value can inadvertently change the sign bit resulting in a number potentially going from a large positive value to a large negative value.
+Continuously adding one to a signed integer eventually will cause undefined behaviour.

 For example, consider the following code for a short int containing 16 bits:

 int foo( short int i ) {

 i++;

 return i;

 }

-Calling foo with the value of 32767 would cause undefined behaviour, such as wrapping to -32768.
+Calling foo with the value of 32767 would cause undefined behaviour, such as wrapping to -32768, trapping, or any other behaviour.
 Manipulating a value in this way can result in unexpected results such as overflowing a buffer.

+C is often used for bit manipulation.
+Part of this is due to the capabilities in C to mask bits and shift them.
+Another part is due to the relative closeness C has to assembly instructions.
+Manipulating bits on a signed value can inadvertently change the sign bit resulting in a number potentially going from a positive value to a negative value.

 In C, bit shifting by a value that is greater than the size of the data type or by a negative number is undefined.
 The following code, where a int is 16 bits, would be undefined when j >= 16 or j is negative: